DJanota/git-Redux-19.7/README.md

 Promise via promise.
 fetch() via whatwg-fetch.
 If you use any other ES6+ features that need runtime support (such as Array.from() or Symbol), make sure you are including the appropriate polyfills manually, or that the browsers you are targeting already support them.

+Also note that using some newer syntax features like for...of or [...nonArrayValue] causes Babel to emit code that depends on ES6 runtime features and might not work without a polyfill.
+When in doubt, use Babel REPL to see what any specific syntax compiles down to.

 Syntax Highlighting in the Editor
 To configure the syntax highlighting in your favorite text editor, head to the relevant Babel documentation page and follow the instructions.
 Some of the most popular editors are covered.